 This article will cover several cleaning methods for cleaning and disinfecting thrifted shoes.

-If you are buying used shoes, keep in mind that someone else has worn them before.
+When you go thrifting and buy used shoes, keep in mind that someone else has worn them before.
 They could be exposed to germs and bacteria that you know nothing about.
-You also don’t know if the former owner had fungal or bacterial infections.
+Unlike new shoes, you also don’t know if the former owner had fungal or bacterial infections.

 Don't let that put you off, however.
-Buying second-hand shoes save the materials required to produce new ones.
-And you won't be alone, the sneaker resale market alone is worth over $6bn.
+We may all have different reasons for buying second-hand, not least buying second-hand shoes saves the materials required to produce new ones.
+And you won't be alone; the sneaker resale market alone is worth over $6bn.

 Cleaning used shoes is essential because you are buying shoes that may contain bacteria or fungi, which can lead to infection.
 Let's explore a few techniques for cleaning shoes from second-hand stores.